dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

-We're a democracy, so the people can vote for whatever leaders they want, who will give them whatever government-funded programs they want. it's America, so the people decide what they want the government to do, but that doesn't mean the people will be spared the economic consequences of their votes. in a republic, the people’s leaders decide the course of policy, though according to public opinion, the US Government seems to dissatisfy the people in most measures … perhaps its a tough crowd. what would change people’s minds, with regard to Congress, the Executive Branch, and the institutions enacted under the authority of both?
+We're a democracy, so the people can vote for whatever leaders they want, who will give them whatever government-funded programs they want.
+It's America, so the people decide what they want the government to do, but that doesn't mean the people will be spared the economic consequences of their votes.
+In a republic, the people’s leaders decide the course of policy, though according to public opinion, the US Government seems to dissatisfy the people in most measures … perhaps its a tough crowd.
+What would change people’s minds, with regard to Congress, the Executive Branch, and the institutions enacted under the authority of both?